kalviumcommunity/StuddyBuddy-1/Readme.md

 ### 📌 1.
 Prompting

-We use **carefully engineered prompts** to guide GPT-4’s behavior.
-These prompts are sent directly to the OpenAI API based on user intent.
+We use **carefully engineered prompts** to guide -AI4’s behavior.
+These prompts are sent directly to the GeminiAI API based on user intent.
 Each prompt is custom-formatted for its use case.

 #### Example:
 - **Study Plan Prompt:**